3 simple steps

 How much does self-employed health insurance cost?

 When choosing health insurance for the self-employed there are many options to consider.
-Broadly speaking there are three different types of health insurance - budget, mid-range and comprehensive.
+Broadly speaking there are three different types of health insurance: budget, mid-range and comprehensive.

 Budget policies are the cheapest option, and offer limited levels of cover.
 Mid-range policies are usually considered the best type of self-employed medical insurance, because they offer a good level of cover at an affordable price.
 Comprehensive policies are the most expensive, but have the highest level of cover.